RunestoneInteractive/overview/overview.rst

 An Overview of Runestone Interactive
 ====================================

-Runestone Interactive is a project focusing on providing tools and content for the purpose of creating interactive computer science courseware.
-We provide a complete introductory series of chapters that can be used as is, or if you wish, you can customize the chapters.
-You can even start from scratch and write your own interactive textbook using the tools that we provide.
+**Runestone Interactive** is a project that provides:

+* Interactive, open source textbooks for computer science and programming content which you can use by creating an account and logging in
+* Tools for writing your own interactive activities (or even your own book!)
+* An application server for hosting your own content on the web

-In order to see how the tools work, the following sections will show them in action.
+In order to see how the special tools for writing interactive activities work, and examine the type of special content that's used in our interactive textbooks, the following sections will show a few of them in action.
+For more detailed documentation and information about the Runestone community and project, please see `the main Runestone Interactive website <http://runestoneinteractive.org>`_.

 Embedded Videos